Rose Grandanette

 Polk County in Iowa

-Grandanette said he rang the doorbell to alert his wife, and that once she opened the door and saw the men with guns, she tried to run back into the house.
-This account conflicts with reports that Mrs. Grandanette fell forward through the doorway after being shot and landed on the porch.
+Grandanette said he rang the doorbell to alert his wife, and that once she opened the door and saw the men with guns, she tried to run back into the house and was shot by one of the robbers.

-Neighbors looked after the Grandanette’s children — Roslynne, Joseph, and Victoria — while Millsap drove Mrs. Grandanette to Methodist Hospital.
-She died the following night.
+Neighbors looked after the Grandanette’s children — Roslynne, Joseph, and Victoria — while Millsap drove Mrs. Grandanette to Methodist Hospital, where she died the following night.

 Courtesy photo AP/Cedar Rapids Gazette